 As a bonus, documentation also helps ease employee onboarding for scaling companies constantly adding to the customer success department.
 Customer-facing materials could be tweaked for employee onboarding and improved consistency in onboarding experience.

 4) Always be on the lookout for talent

-Finally, leaders encourage having a shortlist of the people you will call when – not if – there is an opening on your team.
+Finally, CS community leaders suggest having a continual shortlist of the people you will call when – not if – there is an opening on your team.
 Openings are inevitable, so plan ahead.
 People on your shortlist may not be available, but they often can refer a colleague to jumpstart your pipeline.

 Let's us know your thoughts!
-What ways you are stretching your customer success organization in 2019?
-Where roles and profiles are your investing in to scale customer success organization?
+What ways you are stretching your customer success organization?
+What roles and profiles are you investing in to scale your customer success organization?
 Please email email@example.com.

 1 Insight internal data.